 Dirk Bergstrom

 I am a professional computer geek and programmer, available for in-person gigs in Silicon Valley, the closer to Mountain View the better.
-I consider myself a software "craftsman" rather than an "engineer", in that I strive to produce polished, simple, minimalist, effective and carefully built code, rather than concentrating on explicitly technological solutions.
-I learned my trade on the job, by working with senior programmers and by reading and trying to emulate the code in successful open source projects.Python is my current language of choice and my primary focus is web applications; I'm fluent in Java, Javascript, SQL, Perl and shell.
-I have skills and experience with the entire development process from server configuration to end user support.
-If you need an application built, fixed or improved, I can probably do it.
+I consider myself a software “craftsman” rather than an “engineer”, in that I strive to produce polished, simple, minimalist, effective and carefully built code rather than concentrating on explicitly technological solutions.
+I learned my trade on the job, by working with senior programmers and by reading and trying to emulate the code in successful open source projects.

-Computers are my third career; previously I was a corporate librarian, and before that a bench chemist.
+Computers are my third career; previously I was a corporate librarian and before that a bench chemist.
 To get an overview of the whole story, read my resume.

 I believe in...